NightAvail/MythicLegends/wiki/character_flags.md

     - Has 1-year cooldown

 - **ml_flag_recent_cast_sickness**
-    - Flag for air mages that have casted the sickness spell
+    - Flag for air mages that have cast the sickness spell
     - Has 1-year cooldown

+- **ml_flag_recent_cast_magical_curse**
+    - Flag for air mages that have cast the magically cursed spell
+    - Has 2-year cooldown

 - **ml_flag_recent_cast_illusion**
-    - Flag for water mages that have casted the illusion (charm) spell
+    - Flag for water mages that have cast the illusion (charm) spell
     - Has 1-year cooldown